Motorola Pebl

-The Motorola Pebl (styled PEBL, pronounced pebble) is a series of clamshell/flip mobile phones from Motorola, and is one of the series in the 4LTR line.

-U6

-The Pebl U6 was announced in early 2005.
-Pebl is named for its small and sleek appearance, as well as to evoke comparisons to a "pebble," which has been worn smooth over time.

-The U6 sold in the millions of units.
+The Motorola Pebl U6 (styled PEBL, pronounced pebble) is a clamshell/flip mobile phone designed and developed by Motorola.
+The Pebl U6 was first shown in February 2005 originally as the V6 before being unveiled as the U6 in July 2005.
+It was named for its small and sleek appearance, as well as to evoke comparisons to a "pebble".
+The U6 is a GSM model: a CDMA variant, U6c, was announced in December 2006 for some markets.

+Unlike the company's then other fashionable handsets, Motorola Razr (V3) and Motorola Slvr (L7), the Motorola Pebl (U6) foregoes a slim profile for rounder shapes and a thicker base.
+The clamshell mechanism has a hatch that releases a spring to unfold the phone.
+Other than being thicker, the Pebl is smaller than the Razr which also means a smaller (1.8 inch) display while the second external display is downgraded to be monochrome.
+Like the Razr, the Pebl has modest internal specifications very similar to the V600 and V500 series.

+In the US, the Motorola Pebl was released on December 14, 2005, exclusively carried by T-Mobile, and the company ran a Pebl ad at the 2006 Super Bowl, although it did not match the grand popularity of the Razr.

 Design and appearance

 The body of the Pebl U6 is primarily made out of metal, although everything other than the hinge has a colour coating which makes it matte rather than shiny.
 The external texture is polished but not quite smooth, resisting finger prints and smudges.
 Buttons and connectors are kept flush in order to maintain the phone's smooth appearance.
 In contrast to many other products with a one line external display, the external screen is mounted vertically, rather than horizontally.

 The unit is held closed by magnets, and can be opened with a single hand by pushing the lid of the phone away from the hinge mechanism.
 The hinge itself is spring-loaded, so that when cracked it actively swings fully open.
+This dual hinge design was unique.

+Release and colors

-Initially, the product was available only in black, but in the second quarter of 2006, Motorola launched four additional colours.
-It was produced in black, blue, green, red, orange and pink, although the exact colour selection varied per country.
+Initially, the product was available only in black, but in the second quarter of 2006, Motorola launched four additional colours, likely due to the popularity of the pink color of the Razr V3.
+The Pebl was produced in black, blue, green, red, orange and pink, although the exact colour selection varied per country.
 Shortly before the new colors became available, Motorola commissioned photographer David LaChapelle to capture the new Pebl phones in a colourful photo shoot.